getsentry/sentry-docs/src/collections/_documentation/platforms/python/index.md

 ### Setting the Fingerprint

-Sentry uses one or more “fingerprints” to decide how to group errors into issues.
+Sentry uses a fingerprint to decide how to group errors into issues.

 For some very advanced use cases, you can override the Sentry default grouping using the `fingerprint` attribute.
 In supported SDKs, this attribute can be passed with the event information and should be an array of strings.